 Working Alone should be avoided wherever possible.
 However, it is recognised that, from time to time, it may be necessary for school employees to work in situations or locations, which are remote from other members of staff.
 This will include employees working in the evenings, weekends or during the holiday in the school on their own.

 In such circumstances, the school will assess the risk to these individuals and introduce suitable controls to ensure that all risks are minimised.
-A copy of the procedures introduced to control these risks will be available...........
+Please read the Trust’s Personal Safety Policy.

-Any staff wishing to work on the premises outside normal school hours must have prior agreement from Head teacher or designated senior manager.
+Any staff wishing to work on the premises outside normal school hours must have prior agreement from Executive Principal or designated senior manager.

 Also see page 20 for school security and people responding to call-outs.